 The company followed that playbook in hiring Krzanich.
 He was 22-years-old when Intel hired him as an electrical engineer in 1982.
 He was promoted to management roles within Intel's manufacturing division and began overseeing its semiconductor factories and supply chain in 2007.
 He served as chief operating officer before being promoted to chief executive, taking over for former chief executive Paul Otellini, who had been in charge since 2005.

-Over the next five years, Krzanich focused on reducing Intel’s dependence on personal computers, shifting into the business of powering billions of devices connected to the cloud.
-Intel has burned through billions of dollars to buy programmable chip maker Altera, machine learning startups Nervana Systems and Movidius, and advanced driver assistance system supplier Mobileye, while exiting new markets like virtual reality, wearables, cybersecurity and embedded software.
+Over the next five years, Krzanich aimed to reduce Intel’s dependence on PCs.
+His focus was on shifting the business into powering billions of devices connected to the cloud.
+Intel has burned through billions of dollars to buy programmable chip maker Altera, machine learning startups Nervana Systems and Movidius, and advanced driver assistance system supplier Mobileye.
+At the same time, the company exited markets like virtual reality, wearables, cyber security and embedded software.

-Intel is also struggling to hold onto its fundamental technology lead, giving rivals like Advanced Micro Devices a chance to steal market share in data centers and personal computers.
-Intel shifted volume production of chips based on 10-nanometer technology to next year behind Taiwan Semiconductor Manufacturing Corporation and Samsung, both of which skipped ahead to 7 nanometers.
+Intel is also struggling to hold onto its fundamental technology lead.
+That could give rivals like Advanced Micro Devices a chance to steal market share in data centers and PCs.
+Intel shifted volume production of chips based on 10-nanometer technology to next year, behind Taiwan Semiconductor Manufacturing Corporation and Samsung, both of which are skipping ahead to 7 nanometers.
 Low manufacturing yields have complicated its production plans.